Al-Qaeda activities in Europe: Sweden

-On 11 December 2010, a man linked to Al-Qaeda exploded a car bomb and a suicide bomb in Stockholm, killing only himself and injuring two others.
+On 11 December 2010, a man linked to al-Qaeda exploded a car bomb and a suicide bomb in Stockholm, killing only himself and injuring two others.
 Firefighters reported that the car had a gas cylinder, resulting in further explosions.
 He was later revealed to be Taimour Abdulwahab al-Abdaly, an Iraqi man, who was born in Baghdad and was granted Swedish citizenship in 1992.

 United Kingdom

-In 2003 Tony Blair sent armoured vehicles and hundreds of troops to London Heathrow Airport because the UK security services claimed there was a planned Al-Qaeda attack.
+In 2003 Tony Blair sent armoured vehicles and hundreds of troops to London Heathrow Airport because the UK security services claimed there was a planned al-Qaeda attack.
 MI5 said they received detailed intelligence in February 2003 about a plot to hijack planes flying from Eastern Europe and to fly them into Heathrow, to punish the United Kingdom for supporting the Iraq War.

 The men behind the 2006 transatlantic aircraft plot reportedly had links to al-Qaeda.
-MI5, Britain's secret service, accused the militant Islamic organisation of committing the attack.
+MI5 and the U.S. Department of Homeland Security accused al-Qaeda of committing the attack.
 Osama bin Laden also made a video of the suicide bombing.
-U.S. Department of Homeland Security (DHS) Secretary Chertoff was clearly accusing al-Qaeda.
-In September 2009, Tanvir Hussain, Assad Sarwar and Ahmed Abdullah Ali were convicted of conspiring to activate bombs disguised as drinks on aircraft leaving from London and going to North America.
+In September 2009, Tanvir Hussain, Assad Sarwar, and Ahmed Abdullah Ali were convicted of conspiring to activate bombs disguised as drinks on aircraft leaving from London and going to North America.
 British and US security officials said the plan – unlike many recent homegrown European terrorist plots – was directly linked to al-Qaeda and guided by senior Islamist militants in Pakistan.

 Southern Europe

 Bosnian War

 During the Bosnian War in the early 1990s, al-Qaeda is considered to have been involved with organising volunteers for the Bosnian mujahideen.
-Al-Qaeda leaders including Osama bin Laden and Ayman al-Zawahiri are thought to have visited camps in Bosnia during the war.
-The volunteer mujahideen from all over the world flocked there, including France, Indonesia, Iraq, Malaysia, Morocco, Russia, Saudi Arabia, Spain, Thailand, the United Kingdom, the United States and Yemen.
+Al-Qaeda leaders, including bin Laden and Ayman al-Zawahiri, are thought to have visited camps in Bosnia during the war.
+The volunteer mujahideen from all over the world flocked there, including France, Indonesia, Iraq, Malaysia, Morocco, Russia, Saudi Arabia, Spain, Thailand, the United Kingdom, the United States, and Yemen.

 Italy

-In May 2009 two French nationals were detained by Italian police due to suspected immigration offences however they are now suspected of being key Al-Qaeda figures.
-It is thought that they had planned to attack Charles de Gaulle airport in Paris, France.
+In May 2009 two French nationals were detained by Italian police due to suspected immigration offences; however, they are now suspected of being key al-Qaeda figures.
+It is thought that they had planned to attack Charles de Gaulle Airport in Paris.
 Italian police stated that they are "two leading men for the communication of al-Qaeda in Europe".

-In 2012, a pentito of the Camorra stated that, the criminal organisation was in contact with members of Al-Qaeda and aware of incoming terrorist attacks.
+In 2012, a pentito of the Camorra stated that, the criminal organisation was in contact with members of al-Qaeda and aware of incoming terrorist attacks.
 The organisation was informed that "something involving airplanes would have happened" and that Al-Qaeda was planning a train bombing in Spain.

 In 2015, the Vatican was listed as a possible target for an attack by people associated with al-Qaeda.